thibmonsel/GPUSandbox/day08/README.md

 # Day 08

-Latency Hiding in CUDA.
+Exploring Latency Hiding in CUDA.
 In order to hide latency, one must have a certain number of required warps given by Little's Law (c.f. quote below).

 $$\text{Number of required Warps} =\text{Latency} \times \text{Throughput}$$